kennyalmendral/kennyalmendral.github.io/_posts/2018-07-26-php-string-functions.md

 ## strtoupper

-Takes a string as an input and then converts it to uppercase, for example:
+Takes a string as an argument and then converts it to uppercase, for example:

 ```php
 echo strtoupper('Hello World'); // Outputs: HELLO WORLD